Nvidiacoursems/Nvidia_Project/README.md

 - To start Right click on data then click - New Folder - Rename it whatever you want (But for this project name it Hotairballoon_Jet with all capitals included as we use it in the code to run the program).

-- inside your folder you will need 2 ore folders Input - Output
+- inside your folder you will need 2 more folders Input - Output

 - inside Output make two more folders in the same way but name them "Jet" and "Hotairballoon"